lhapaipai/vite-bundle/README.md

 npm run dev
 ```

-Add this twig functions in any template or base layout where you need to include a JavaScript entry.
+Add these twig functions in any template or base layout where you need to include a JavaScript entry:

 ```twig
 {% block stylesheets %}